-Top 5 Racecourses to Visit in Ireland In Your Lifetime
+5 Best Irish Racecourses to Visit In Your Lifetime

-Horse racing is deeply rooted in Irish history, it attracts thousands of people every year all excited about seeing the best thoroughbreds competing against each other.
-You should go once there, if you enjoy going to the races or even if you have never been there, it is quite an atmosphere.
+Irish horse racing has a long history and is deeply embedded as part of the culture.
+Irish racing attracts thousands of people every year, all excited about seeing the best thoroughbreds competing against each other.
+You should go once there if you enjoy going to the races or even if you have never been there, it is quite an atmosphere.
 Keep an eye on Dublin hotels special offers and seize the opportunity to discover Ireland.

 National hunt racing is more your thing?
 Then go to Galway meeting and you will see horses jumping over hurdles and fences.
 This racecourse takes place during a seven-day festival every August and it attracts many horse racing enthusiasts.
 The racecourse is also very famous because it is where Pope John Paul II celebrated mass in 1979 in front of 280,000 people.